 We accept in-kind donations and monetary gifts to support our work.
 Gerald J. Ryan Outreach Center is a 501 (C) 3 non-for-profit, registered with the State of New York.

-We collect food, clothing, furniture, other household items, harsh weather gear (boots, ponchos, mufflers, hoodies, ski jackets, sleeping bags, etc.)
+We collect food, clothing, toiletry items, other household items, harsh weather gear (boots, ponchos, mufflers, hoodies, ski jackets, sleeping bags, etc.)

 You can make a financial gift securely online through Paypal.
 No account is necessary.